Roblox/creator-docs/content/en-us/marketplace/intellectual-property.md

 </Grid>
 </figure>

 Another way to strengthen your IP protection is incorporating your own unique trademark into your items.
-This can be a helpful way to build your own brand natively on Roblox and visually differentiate your creations from others.
+This can begj a helpful way to build your own brand natively on Roblox and visually differentiate your creations from others.

 To protect the creativity of others, the Roblox [Terms of Use](https://www.roblox.com/catalog/10546552/Trojan-Infantry-Helmet) states that **any content you create must respect the intellectual property rights of others – both on and off our platform**.